Skip to main content

 Specify:

 • <next_hop_ip_address> — gateway (next-hop) — the IP address that is specified on the cloud router, e.g. 172.16.0.1.
-Can be viewed with the command openstack router show <router>value ip_address in the field interfaces_info;
+You can view it with the command openstack router show <router> The value of ip_address in the interfaces_info;

-• <router> — The ID or name of the cloud router, can be viewed using the command openstack router list
+• <router> — The ID or name of the cloud router can be viewed with the command openstack router list.